 7. Volunteer your seat.

 If you have some wiggle room for your travel plans, let the gate attendant know.
 That way you can be put on the short list if they need volunteers.
-Usually they’ll make an announcement, but you can jump the gun by getting there first and securing yourself a voucher and possible upgrade or hotel room.

 "Never be afraid to volunteer for a later flight if you aren't busy," suggested the American Airlines attendant.
 "You can usually score a pretty decent voucher for a future flight.
 Or, sometimes, it even means they might put you in first or business class for your current flight."